Any School. Anywhere. Everyone deserves to SpeakUp! and be heard.

 - Dedicated teacher(s) to serve as program moderator(s)

-- A small group of teachers/counselors to serve as facilitators in discussion groups
+- A group of teachers/counselors to serve as facilitators in discussion groups

 - Willingness to commit a limited number of school hours -approximately 1 to 2 months prior to the event- for program planning and implementation.

-- Approximately 40-90 students (depending on the size of the school) interested in serving on a Students Leadership Team (Grades 6th – 8th for middle school and 9th-12th for high school)
+- A large group of students (depending on the size of the school) interested in serving on a Students Leadership Team (Grades 6th – 8th for middle school and 9th-12th for high school)

 - Facility to handle a one-time event approximately 2 ½ hours long that provides: